ECP-CANDLE/Benchmarks/Pilot1/Uno/README.Using_UQ.md

-## Uno_UQ: Predicting Tumor Dose Response across Multiple Data Sources with added UQ functionality.
+## *UQ*: Predicting Tumor Dose Response across Multiple Data Sources with added UQ functionality.

 ## Functionality

-Uno_UQ adds uncertainty quantification (UQ) functionality to the Uno model.
-For information about the underlaying model, please refer to the Uno benchmark.
+*UQ* adds uncertainty quantification (UQ) functionality to the Uno model.
+For information about the underlaying model, please refer to the Uno benchmark documentation.